mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 Struggling for reaching the other shore at any cost: this is also distraction, [which is good], distraction.
 Even though you reach the highest level of spiritual life, still there is a struggle, because the moment you reach the final goal, the final goal turns into the beginning.
 You have to start again.
 That’s why struggle is constantly going on.
 That is distraction.
 And on the other hand, dullness.

-But, if you do shikantaza, dullness and distraction drop off, from the first.
+But, if you do *shikantaza*, dullness and distraction drop off, from the first.

 #### 30:12

 You know the *karma* that we did, that we planted in the past.
 Some karmas were good, some karmas were evil, some karmas were neutral.
 [There are] many karmas we created in the past.
 And then those karmas are where?
 You know pretty well, they are at the bottom of our mind, this body and mind.
 Karma is here.

 So, through your daily living, you can *realize* [that] your present life is influenced by *something else*, which you don’t understand.
-Well, maybe some people call it karma – [but] only when they realize [that] something [is] wrong.
+Well, maybe some people call it *karma* – [but] only when they realize [that] something [is] wrong.
 Because only when you realize something [is] wrong, then you really get the chance to reflect upon yourself very seriously.
 That’s [when] you put a certain label on your life: “That is something wrong.
 That karma is *wrong*. *Evil* karma.”
 But actually, the karma [that] exists with you is completely beyond the moral sense of good, bad, or neutral.

 I tell you very often, the karmas in the past and existing in the present in your life, appear or don’t appear when time and occasion are ripe and conditions are arranged.
 All kinds of karmas are still here, but nothing happens.
 Only when time and occasions are ripe and conditions arranged perfectly, some karma appears.
 That is a characteristic of the karma you have created in the past.
 That’s why karmas you created in the past are completely beyond the moral sense of good, bad, or neutral.
 They are always there.
 If you don’t touch it – if you don’t have particular time and opportunity created, or conditions are not arranged – then completely karma sits.
 But if you create certain conditions and time and occasion, it appears.

 So the question is, what kind of time and occasion and conditions should we create in our daily living?
 That’s a point, don’t you think?
 Rather than keeping away or criticizing karmas you did in the past.
-Because, karmas in the past are completely quiet in your daily living.
-But any time, anywhere, they appear and disappear according to time and occasion and conditions *you* do.
+Because karmas in the past are completely quiet in your daily living, but any time, anywhere, they appear and disappear according to time and occasion and conditions *you* do.
 This is karma.

 The point is that life is not going backward; life must go forward.
 We know that pretty well.
 In order to go forward toward the future, actually there is no chance to discriminate or to blame the karmas you did in the past.
 Because karmas are quiet in your life, but karmas appear *why*?
 Because you move toward the future.
 You do something: you create time, occasion, and conditions; that’s why karmas appear.
 That means you are *alive*.